I. Formal Relationship Between the University and Students

 18. Academic Distinction

-Each year a very small number of students graduate with Distinction.
-Selection criteria take into account the student’s overall academic record and, as appropriate, the quality of the thesis; and are applied by a Dean’s Committee on Graduate Honours chaired by the Dean.
+Each year a very small number of students graduate with distinction.
+Selection criteria take into account the student’s overall academic record and, as appropriate, the quality of the thesis; and are considered by the Dean’s Committee on Graduate Honours.
 Students do not apply for graduation with distinction.

-- When a graduate course has a final examinations, the examination shall normally be worth at least 25% of the total course marks.
+- When a graduate course has a final examination, the examination shall normally be worth at least 25% of the total course marks.

 - With the exception of laboratory, clinical or practicum-based final examinations, tests worth, aggregate, more than 10% of the final grade must not be administered during the final week of classes.
 During the last two weeks of classes, major papers or projects must not be newly assigned.

 - Students are required to write no more than two final exams in any one 24-hour period.
-When a course has a final examination, it must be given during the scheduled examination period.
+When a course has a final examination, it must be administered during the scheduled examination period.

 20. Conduct in Examinations